 Here you can configure the following:

-- Form Description.
-Give your form a description.
+- Form Description — Give your form a description.

-- Submit Button Text.
-Customize the copy on the submit button.
-In our example, you can change the submit button to say “Register Now.”
+- Submit Button Text — Customize the copy on the submit button.

-- GDPR Enhancements.
-You can disable the storing of entry information and user details, such as IP addresses and user agents, in an effort to comply with GDPR requirements.
-In addition, check out our step by step instructions on how to add a GDPR agreement field to your simple contact form.
+- Disable storing entry information in WordPress — You can disable the storing of entry information and user details, such as IP addresses and user agents, in an effort to comply with GDPR requirements.
+Check out our step-by-step instructions on how to add a GDPR agreement field to your form.

 When you’re done, click Save.

-Step 4: Configure Your Event Registration Form’s Notifications
+Step 5: Configure Event Registration Form Notifications

 Notifications are a great way to send an email whenever an application is submitted on your website.